-‘Criminal Minds’ Season 13 Ep 11 Spoilers: Investigation On Attempted Homicide Uncovers A World Of Secrets
+‘Criminal Minds’ Season 13, Ep 11 Spoilers: Investigation Of Attempted Homicide Uncovers A World Of Secrets

 — Criminal Minds (@CrimMinds_CBS) January 8, 2018

-Criminal Minds are delighted to see Dr. Reid in a new episode, saying that it is about time he returns to the scene.
+Criminal Minds fans are delighted to see Dr. Reid in a new episode, saying that it is about time he returns to the scene.
 On Twitter, fans expressed that they miss Reid and that the show does not feel the same without him.
-Gubler was only seen occasionally on the show as he reportedly requested some time off, specifically in October last year.
-Some fans, however, wish that Hotch (Thomas Gibson) comes back instead of him.
+Gubler was only seen occasionally on the show as he reportedly requested some time off in October last year.
+Some fans, however, wish that Hotch (Thomas Gibson) had come back instead of him.

 The BAU investigates the attempted murder of a police chief’s wife and uncovers a whole world of secrets on this week's all-new #CriminalMinds. pic.twitter.com/tIOj5Gq9Jj